EGA-archive/beacon2-ri-tools-v2/README.md

 exact_heterozygosity=False
 num_rows=15000000
 verbosity=False

+### Update record ###
+record_type='genomicVariation' # One between analysis, biosample, cohort, dataset, genomicVariation, individual or run collection_name='genomicVariations'
 ```

 Please, remember to make the datasetId match the id for your datasets.csv file.

 #### Generic config parameters
-The *csv_folder* variable sets the path of a folder containing all the CSVs that will be converted to BFF.
+The **csv_folder** variable sets the path of a folder containing all the CSVs that will be converted to BFF.

-The *output_docs_folder* variable sets the folder where your final .json files (BFF format) will be saved once execution of beacon tools finishes.
+The **output_docs_folder** variable sets the folder where your final .json files (BFF format) will be saved once execution of beacon tools finishes.
 This folder should always be located within the folder 'output_docs', but subdirectories can be created inside it. e.g output_docs_folder='./output_docs/test1'

 #### VCF conversion config parameters